aws-neuron/aws-neuron-sdk/neuron-deploy/tutorials/k8s_bert_demo.rst

 Prerequisite:
 ^^^^^^^^^^^^^

--  tutorial-k8s.md: to setup k8s support on your cluster.
+-  :ref: tutorial-k8s.md: to setup k8s support on your cluster.
 -  Inf1 instances as worker nodes with attached roles allowing:

    -  ECR read access policy to retrieve container images from ECR: